 P and S waves are seismic waves.
 The are produced during earthquakes.

 P-waves are longitudinal.
 They travel through solids and liquids and are fast.

 S-waves are transverse.
 They will only travel through solids and are slower than p-waves.

 The angle of incidence is always equal to the angle of reflection.

-An image formed by light waves in a plane mirror is virtual, laterally inverted, and the same distance from the mirror as the object.
+An image is virtual, laterally inverted, and the same distance from the mirror as the object.

 Properties of refraction:

 If a wave enters a denser medium (e.g. a perspex block), it will be bent towards the normal.